t105360045/106-Ch0-Lab4/README.md

-# 106-Ch0-Lab4
-This is a project for fork practice
+This is an Android practice